codacy/codacy-codesniffer/docs/description/Squiz_ControlStructures_LowercaseDeclaration.md

-The php keywords if, else, elseif, foreach, for, do, switch, while, try, and catch should be lowercase.
+The PHP keywords if, else, elseif, foreach, for, do, switch, while, try, and catch should be lowercase.

 Valid: Lowercase if keyword.
 ```